wombleton/gitlaw-nz/acts/B/Births, Deaths, Marriages, and Relationships Registration Act 1995.md

     *   (h) for a purpose contemplated by this Act, provides any means of identification knowing that it is false or having reason to suspect that it has been forged or falsified.

-    (2) Every person who commits an offence against subsection (1)(a) or subsection (1)(b) or subsection (1)(c) shall be liable on conviction on indictment to imprisonment for a term not exceeding 5 years.
+    (2) Every person who commits an offence against subsection (1)(a) or subsection (1)(b) or subsection (1)(c) shall be liable on conviction to imprisonment for a term not exceeding 5 years.

-    (2A) A person who commits an offence against subsection (1)(g) or (h) is liable, on summary conviction, to a term of imprisonment not exceeding 3 months or a fine not exceeding $10,000, or both.
+    (2A) A person who commits an offence against subsection (1)(g) or (h) is liable, on conviction, to a term of imprisonment not exceeding 3 months or a fine not exceeding $10,000, or both.

-    (3) A person who commits any other offence against this Act is liable, on summary conviction, to a fine not exceeding---
+    (3) A person who commits any other offence against this Act is liable, on conviction, to a fine not exceeding---

     *   (a) $50,000 for a contravention of or failure to comply with [section 78F(7)][120] or [78I][123]: